 Editor's note: This clause will capture conclusions for the study..

-8.1 Interim Conclusions for Key Issue #1: Selection of UPF providing a selected user plane functionality
+8.1 Conclusions for Key Issue #1: Selection of UPF providing a selected user plane functionality

 The following aspects are concluded as principles for normative work:

 - Reusing procedures in clauses 4.17.1 and 4.17.2 of TS 23.502 [3] to support registering the extended UPF functionalities in NRF.